Im-Manav/go-workshop/workshop-slides/pages/testing.md

 - The `./security` directory contains a simple API.
 - One of the HTTP handlers is tested, with 100% code coverage.
 - Refactor the other handler to be testable, and write tests for it.
+- Stretch goal - fix the crash in the fuzzing test.